wzqcongcong/MouseFrog/README.md

 # MouseFrog

-Let mouse move more quickly and conveniently on multi screens:
+Let mouse move more quickly and conveniently on multi screens.

 Usage: